2026 budget snapshot

 Expert Optimization

 Don’t guess on insurance.
-Consult Expat-Savvy.ch to structure your package efficiently.
+Consult ThatDay.ch to structure your Swiss health insurance, supplementary cover, and hospital-cover choices efficiently.

 What They Optimize: